garystafford/aws-cfn-demo/README.md

 git push
 ```

-__Step 07__
+**Step 7**

 Provision the Amazon CodePipeline pipeline, `cfn-infra-pipeline`, and associated AWS resources.
 Amazon SNS Topic, created by template, is not used in this demo.

 ```bash
 aws cloudformation create-stack \